eqNj/eqN-PD2-Filter/README.md

 If an item is non-magic (white) and unsocketed it will show its maximum potential sockets possible through the Larzuk quest or Cube socket recipe.

-If an item is non-magic (white) and socketed it will show its possible runewords by name on all filter levels and will include the runes in the approrpriate order on the 'ShowRecipes' filter level.
+If an item is non-magic (white) and socketed it will show its possible runewords by name on all filter levels and will include the runes in the approrpriate order on the 'Show Recipes' filter level.

 ![Runewords](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Runes.jpg)